 Firefly was originally developed to visualize SPH simulations from the FIRE project but the app can render particle snapshots of any kind.
 Currently, the app can load data from the simulation codes Gadget-2, GIZMO, and Arepo but we plan to extend it so that it can transparently display snapshots produced other codes, such as Gasoline.
 Firefly is written in Python, is scriptable, and is based on the Omegalib toolkit.

-Firefly is a collaboration between Alessandro Febretti and Northwestern’s galaxy formation group led by Claude-André Faucher-Giguère.
-We are working on simplified Firefly interfaces to effectively bring our simulations to classrooms and museums.
+Firefly is a collaboration between Northwestern’s visualization group and our galaxy formation group.
+We are currently working on a web-based version of Firefly, as well as simplified interfaces to effectively bring our simulations to classrooms and museums.
 Several students (including high school and undergraduate interns) have contributed Firefly features through Python scripting.

 Above: Firefly being used on a personal laptop computer.
 This mode of operation allows scientists to interactively explore complex data sets and discover new patterns.